Have a read on below at some quick stats and facts on the Chicago White Sox to get you started:

-If you are a fan of the Chicago White Sox, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the White Sox have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Chicago White Sox, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Chicago White Sox have the star power to make it all the way to the World Series in 2022?

 Coming into his 34th season as a Major League Baseball manager, Tony La Russa currently has a 1408-1182 win-loss record in charge of the Chicago White Sox, Oakland Athletic and St Louis Cardinals.